www.gayguide.net

 • Rác Bath Closed since June 2002

-• Csillaghegyi open air swimming pool, 1038 Budapest Pusztakúti út 3.
-Phone: +36-1/ 250 15 33 (Near Batthány tér metro station) The nudist area at the top of the hill is often visited by gays.
-Summertime only.
+• Csillaghegyi open air swimming pool, 1038 Budapest, Pusztakúti út 3, Phone: +36-1/ 250 15 33 (Metro and HEV Batthány tér, Bus 42) The nudist area at the top of the hill is often visited by gays.
+Open all Year.
+Men and women daily 6 am til 8 pm.

 Have you visited this location?
 If so, tell us about it.
 Click here and let us know.